Before & After Photos

 The results of arm lift surgery will be long-lasting, provided that you maintain a stable weight and general fitness.
 As your body ages, it is natural to lose some firmness in your arms, but most of your improvement from surgery should be relatively permanent.

 Many patients who have an arm lift may also consider other body contouring procedures, such as tummy tuck, thigh lift or body lift.
-Follow-up with a plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center is the best way to ensure what surgical approach is best for your overall, long-lasting results from your arm lift.
+Follow-up with a plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center is the best way to ensure what surgical approach is best for your overall, long-lasting results from your procedure.

 What is involved in recovery?

-Following your arm lift, dressings or bandages will be applied to your incisions, and your arms may be wrapped in an elastic bandage or a compression garment to minimize swelling.
+Following your surgery, dressings or bandages will be applied to your incisions, and your arms may be wrapped in an elastic bandage or a compression garment to minimize swelling.
 A small, thin tube may be temporarily placed under the skin to drain any excess blood or fluid that may collect.

 Recovery may include some mild discomfort right after the procedure.
 It is normal for some swelling and bruising to occur, with most swelling peaking two to three days after your arm lift and subsiding within two weeks.
 By elevating your arm with pillows you can reduce swelling and increase comfort during recovery.